kreatolinux/src/man/kpkg_run.8.md

 * OPTDEPENDS: Optional dependencies for the package.
 Seperated by ';;' like on the example.
 * CONFLICTS: Specify conflicts to the package.
 Seperated by a space like DEPENDS.
 * IS_GROUP: Specify if the package is a group package or not.
 False by default.
 Will be enabled if it is one of these values; "y, yes, true, 1, on"
 * DEPENDS_PACKAGENAME: Change PACKAGENAME with the package name.
-You can add/remove dependencies, depending on the usecase like `DEPENDS_PACKAGENAME+="packagename"`, `DEPENDS_PACKAGENAME-="packagename"`, and you can set the dependencies completely with `DEPENDS_PACKAGENAME="packagename"`
+You can add/remove dependencies, depending on the usecase like `DEPENDS_PACKAGENAME+="packagename"`, `DEPENDS_PACKAGENAME-="packagename"`, and you can set the dependencies completely with `DEPENDS_PACKAGENAME="packagename"`.
+The same applies to BUILD_DEPENDS_PACKAGENAME and BOOTSTRAP_DEPENDS_PACKAGENAME.
 * BOOTSTRAP_DEPENDS: Bootstrap dependencies for your package.
 This is used to resolve circular dependencies by specifying a minimal set of dependencies needed for a bootstrap build.
-When you manually trigger a bootstrap build using `kpkg build <package> --bootstrap`, kpkg will build and install the package with KPKG_BOOTSTRAP=1 environment variable set and using bootstrap dependencies instead of regular dependencies.
+When you manually trigger a bootstrap build using `kpkg build <package> --bootstrap`, kpkg will build and install the package with KPKG_BOOTSTRAP=1 environment variable set and using bootstrap dependencies instead of regular build dependencies.
 Once the bootstrap version is installed and the circular dependency is resolved, you can manually rebuild with full dependencies by running `kpkg build <package>` again without the --bootstrap flag.
 Separate dependencies by space.
-You can also add/remove dependencies like `DEPENDS_PACKAGENAME` (e.g., `BOOTSTRAP_DEPENDS+="packagename"`, `BOOTSTRAP_DEPENDS-="packagename"`).
+Supports operators: `BOOTSTRAP_DEPENDS="package"` to set explicitly, `BOOTSTRAP_DEPENDS+="package"` to add, `BOOTSTRAP_DEPENDS-="package"` to remove.
+When using `+=` or `-=` without first setting BOOTSTRAP_DEPENDS with `=`, it will start from BUILD_DEPENDS and then apply the modification.
+This allows you to easily exclude problematic dependencies during bootstrap like `BOOTSTRAP_DEPENDS-="gobject-introspection"`.
 * BACKUP: preserves stuff such as configuration files.
 Don't put / in the path name (eg. `etc/bluetooth/main.conf` instead of `/etc/bluetooth/main.conf`).
 Seperate by space.
 * EXTRACT: Boolean.
 Extracts the tarball. `true` by default.
 Only disable this if you know what you are doing.
 * preinstall() Pre-install function.
 Will run when the package is installed for the first time, not when it is upgraded.